How To Find Sources Of Opinion

 There are several sources which always, or nearly always, include both "pro" and "con" positions on a topic.

 Another series that deals with controversial subjects is called The Reference Shelf.
-"Shelf AND finance" would find Campaign Finance Reform, one of the books in the series.
+"Shelf AND families" would find Families: Traditional And New Structures, one of the books in the series.

 Another source which has some "pro" and "con" content is CQ Researcher.
 This is a weekly magazine, each issue of which covers one newsworthy topic.
 The library has online access.
 Sections of the online magazine called "Overview" and "Pro-Con", ask and give views on several questions.
 For example, in the issue called "Gun Violence," the questions are about possible measures society might take to reduce gun violence: